effjy/effjy/README.md

 - SPN-ARX hybrid constructions
 - Invariant subspace cryptanalysis
 - Algebraic degree propagation in ARX carry chains
-- Constraint-based rebound attack search (Z3/MILP)
+- OpSec

 ### Background

-Ten years of independent cryptanalytic research focused on understanding why SPN structures preserve algebraic invariants and how ARX mixing eliminates them.
+Twenty years and more as a level 3 security analyst, network administrator and technical support representative.
+Ten years of independent cryptanalytic research focused on understanding why SPN-ARX hybrid constructions.
 The Krakken project emerged from this investigation and represents a deliberate design philosophy: use each architectural component to address the cryptanalytic weakness of the other.

 ### Contact